flatpickles/sketchbook/docs/quick-start.md

 # Quick Start Guide

 Welcome to the Quick Start Guide for Sketchbook.
-This is a guide to getting an instance of Sketchbook up and running on your local machine, creating your first project, and exploring some basic configuration options.
-Let's go!
+This guide will walk you through getting an instance of Sketchbook up and running locally, creating your first project, and exploring some basic configuration options.

 ### Fork the Repo